jalapic/engsoccerdata/README.md

 -  maketable.r               - make a league table  - probably the quickest way to make a league table

+-  maketable_eng.r           - make a league table that follows the tie-breaking and points procedures for each season.

-## What does engsoccerdata2.csv contain?
+## What does england.csv contain?

-all top 4 tier games ever played 1888-2015
+all top 4 tier games ever played 1888-2016

 - FL = Football League